HL7/smart-health-cards-and-links/input/pagecontent/use-cases.md

 Alice signs in to her state's public health portal where she can see her vaccination history and recommendations.
-She selects an option to "Share my records with SMART Health Links", which prompts her to create a passcode and then generates a SHL.
+She selects an option to "Share my records with SMART Health Links", which prompts her to create a passcode and then generates a SMART Health Link.
 Alice is presented with options that include:

 * Copy link to clipboard.
-Alice can share this SHL with others using any channel she chooses.
+Alice can share this SMART Health Link with others using any channel she chooses.
 For example, she could paste it into a "vaccine history" form in her school's vaccine management site as part of an online registration process.
-She could also share the SHL and passcode with a friend, caregiver, or healthcare provider.
-The recipient can view data online or automatically load data into an SHL-enabled app.
+She could also share the SMART Health Link and passcode with a friend, caregiver, or healthcare provider.
+The recipient can view data online or automatically load data into an SMART Health Link-enabled app.
 This workflow can enable integration with clinician-facing EHR systems as well as patient-facing care management apps.